-- c) Promote the location of farm support operations within the Milton Urban Area and the Hamlets. - 4.4.3.4 Subject to the policies of this Plan, the Town of Milton shall recognize, encourage, protect and support Halton's farmers and agricultural operations and to this end: - a) Consult with and support Halton's farm organizations. - b) Encourage the Region's maintenance of a broad-based Agricultural Advisory Committee to advise Regional Council on agriculture-related matters. - Promote diverse and innovative farming that caters to local and regional specialty markets. - d) Encourage the introduction of programs that will encourage visitors to experience and understand agricultural operations in the Town of Milton. - e) Support the use of sewage sludge suitable for fertilizer, subject to Regional and Provincial environmental protection guidelines. - f) Cooperate with the Region to ensure enforcement of Weed Control By-laws. - g) Support a fresh farm produce network that promotes direct sales of farm produce and related products to residents, local businesses and visitors. - Support provincial and federal programs to attract farmers to the Town of Milton. - Encourage the establishment and/or continuation of the following within the Town; - i) Without creating a new lot, one second dwelling within the existing farm building cluster of an active farm for accommodating full-time farm help in accordance with Section 4.1.1.11 of this Plan. - ii) Home occupations, cottage industries and home industries on commercial farms, on-farm businesses and agriculture-related tourism in accordance with Regional and Town policy. - iii) Municipal by-laws and enforcement in a manner that is sensitive to and does not present barriers to normal farm practices. - 4.4.3.5.
-Require that all development in the Agricultural System be only on the basis of private, individual well water supply and private, individual waste water treatment system that conform to Local and Regional By-laws and standards, and to Provincial legislation, regulations and standards, unless specifically exempted by amendment to this Plan.
+- a) Consult with and support Halton's farm organizations. - b) Encourage the Region's maintenance of a broad-based Agricultural Advisory Committee to advise Regional Council on agriculture-related matters. - c) Promote diverse and innovative farming that caters to local and regional specialty markets. - d) Encourage the introduction of programs that will encourage visitors to experience and understand agricultural operations in the Town of Milton. - e) Support the use of sewage sludge suitable for fertilizer, subject to Regional and Provincial environmental protection guidelines. - f) Cooperate with the Region to ensure enforcement of Weed Control Bylaws. - g) Support a fresh farm produce network that promotes direct sales of farm produce and related products to residents, local businesses and visitors. - h) Support provincial and federal programs to attract farmers to the Town of Milton. - i) Encourage the establishment and/or continuation of the following within the Town: - i) Without creating a new lot, one second dwelling within the existing farm building cluster of an active farm for accommodating full-time farm help in accordance with Section 4.1.1.11 of this Plan. - ii) Home occupations, cottage industries and home industries on commercial farms, on-farm businesses and agriculture-related tourism in accordance with Regional and Town policy. - iii) Municipal by-laws and enforcement in a manner that is sensitive to and does not present barriers to normal farm practices. - 4.4.3.5 Require that all development in the Agricultural System be only on the basis of private, individual well water supply and private, individual waste water treatment system that conform to Local and Regional By-laws and standards, and to Provincial legislation, regulations and standards, unless specifically exempted by amendment to this Plan.